rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 You might ask yourself, why create a blog in the first place?
 Well, it depends on your interests and motivations.
 Here's a brief intro into my story:

-I always thought that it would be a great project to create a blog to write about stuff that is of interest to me.
-I find it very beneficial for my learning and thought process to write about things of interest to me.
+I always thought that it would be a great project to create a blog to write about topics I am passionate about and want to share with other people.
+I find it very beneficial for my learning and thought process to write about topics of interest to me.
 It forces me to put a structure around it, think how to explain it to others and fill in gaps.

 Moreover, I regularly came across interesting projects to make website building easy and fun.
 That is most importantly the R package [blogdown](https://bookdown.org/yihui/blogdown/).
 To me, creating a blog using blogdown comes with a bunch of benefits:

--   Create a blog powered -- amongst others -- by R. That is, I can use my favourite IDE [Rstudio](https://www.rstudio.com/), I can integrate R code in my blog and I can benefit from the supportive R community.
+-   Create a blog powered -- amongst others -- by R. That is, I can use my favourite [IDE (Integrated Development Environment)](https://en.wikipedia.org/wiki/Integrated_development_environment) [Rstudio](https://www.rstudio.com/), I can integrate R code in my blog and I can benefit from the supportive R community.
 -   Use git version control with all it's advantages like branching along with free hosting of all my code on [Github](https://github.com/rietho/blogdown_website).
--   Benefit from all the tooling blogdown is powered by like [Hugo](https://gohugo.io/) as well as tools this allows me to connect to like [Netlify](https://www.netlify.com/).
+-   Benefit from all the tooling blogdown is powered by, such as the static website generator [Hugo](https://gohugo.io/) as well as tools like [Netlify](https://www.netlify.com/) for publishing.

 ## How to get started

-To get started with your own blog, you need to make some decisions to establish which route to go with.
-Ideally, first you get an understanding of why you want to create a blog.
-This will be a useful guide throughout the whole process.
+To get started with your own blog, you need to make some decisions to establish which path to go with.
+Ideally, first you get an understanding of why you want to create a blog and your vision for it.
+This will be a useful guide throughout the entire process.

 ### Create your own blog?

+#### Non-technical route

 You do not actually need to create your own blog in order to blog.
-There are a bunch of free sites where you can sign up and use existing infrastructure to blog.
-A bunch of sites are focusing on certain topic areas comming with the benfit of an already existing community.
+There are many free sites where you can sign up and use existing infrastructure to blog.
+Several sites are focusing on specific topic areas coming with the benefit of an already existing community.
+And many of these sites require little to no technical knowledge.
+Thus, pretty much everyone with internet access can start blogging today.
+Here's one of many [overviews of blogging websites](https://www.techradar.com/news/the-best-free-blogging-sites).

+I myself for example created a [blog in 2011 about my semester abroad in San diego, CA, USA](http://tratsd.blogspot.com/).
+I wanted something with minimal effort, so I went with Blogspot, which got rebranded [Blogger](https://www.blogger.com/).
+And no worries, blogs created today with Blogger look way better than my "ancient" blog from 2011.

+#### Technical route

 For me building the blog itself was part of the motivation, so I went that route.
 There are lots of different tools out there.
 A lot of them use simple drag and drop UIs.
 Many of them can be used for free, but with limited features only.
 But you can create them programmatically like using one of the various existing packages to automate a bunch of the steps involved.
 I wanted to do something with R. Given that, the most popular packages seemed [blogdown](https://bookdown.org/yihui/blogdown/) and [distill](https://rstudio.github.io/distill/).
 Both are quite similar, while blogdown seems to give you more freedom in tweaking the website while distill seems to have a higher level of automation and thus easier to use. @WeAreRLadies tweeted a quick comparison:

 {{< tweet 1363144545677017089 >}}

 ## Using blogdown